Skip to content

 Published August 4, 2023.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Once you try the exceptional flavors in this reverse sear steak recipe, there is no going back to the old way of cooking beef.
-I was floored when I took my first bite of this steak, and there is no way I’m ever making steak any other way than this; it’s that good.
+Once you try the exceptional flavors in this reverse sear steak recipe, you won’t want to return to the old way of cooking beef.
+I was floored when I took my first bite of this steak, and there is no way I’m ever making steak any other way; it’s that good.

-We don’t eat beef that often these days, but occasionally we do have a craving for some.
-If you are looking for a great steak, be sure to try my Steak au Poivre or Grilled T-bone Steak.
+We don’t eat beef that often these days, but occasionally, we do have a craving for some.
+If you want a great steak, try my Steak au Poivre or Grilled T-bone Steak.

 reverse sear steak in a pan